ruby/www.ruby-lang.org/en/community/conferences/index.md

 Ruby Central has also teamed up with [SVForum][7] (previously known as SDForum) to produce the Silicon Valley Ruby Conference, entering its second year in 2007.

-[RubyNation][8] is an annual Ruby conference serving the Virginia, West Virginia, Maryland, and Washington, DC areas.

 [WindyCityRails][9] is an annual gathering for all who are passionate about Ruby on Rails.
 The Chicago-based conference has served the Ruby community since 2008.